 Did you ever feel like asking one question and you think that question sums up all questions in your head?
-I know I’m not making any sense but after reading Feed I feel like my brain is in shambles and I’m left with one word or one question—Why?
+I know I’m not making any sense but after reading Feed I feel like my brain is in shambles and I’m left with one word—Why?

 Feed is my first zombie read.
-I’ve been hearing a lot of positive feedback about this from my GR friends and the book blogging community but I didn’t pay much attention to it.
+I’ve been hearing a lot of positive feedback about this from my GR friends and the book blogging community but I didn’t pay it attention.
 I downloaded the book in my Kindle, shelved it and forgot it.
 I read this by accident.
 It was never part of my reading plan (as if I have any).
-I won’t ever regret picking this up to ease my boredom because I’m not just entertained—it made me care.
+I won’t ever regret picking this up because I’m not just entertained—it made me care.
 Feed is the most memorable book I’ve read for this year yet.

 I had a funny experience while reading this book.
 Since I can’t put this down, I read this whenever I had the chance to.
 I was on my way to work one time, Kindle on hand, oblivious of everything surrounding me.
 I didn’t notice a guy from PPILC approached me.
 Damn, I was so startled.
 It took me a few seconds to recover and decipher what this guy’s offering.
 I politely declined and walked away as fast as I could.
 Swear, I almost hit him with my Kindle.
 I’m even sure my expression was really funny at that time.
 You might as well say, I thought a zombie came out of nowhere.